snitchbcc/articles/2021/4/putin-is-sad.md

 ---
 thumbnail: content://putin.jpeg
+title: >-
-title: "Desolate Putin Never Would Have Seized Power, Murdered Opposition, If He Knew People Would Be This Mean To Him"
+  Desolate Putin Never Would Have Seized Power, Murdered Opposition, If He Knew People Would Be This Mean To Him
+authors:
-authors: Nicholas Daum
+  - Nicholas Daum
 date: 22
 tags:
   - politics